 Our demo account stores files for 24 hours, because to keep files until they're explicitly removed you should store them.
 You can use autostore feature for your project in project settings, or set it explicitly while uploading with Upload API, or change it by making a request to our REST API.

 Uploadcare has a smart CDN that powers the delivery of every file uploaded to your account,

 CDN operations are applied to files by including URL directives in their respective CDN URLs:

 Your files are cached on multiple servers.
 Versions of your files are created on-the-fly and don't affect your storage.

-Try using our new Adaptive Delivery JS SDK to skip this step by automatically adapting images to user context: location, device, browser, and more!
+Try using our new Adaptive Delivery JS library to skip this step by automatically adapting images to user context: location, device, browser, and more!